UCLA vs. Colorado NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- UCLA's games this season have gone over 57 points six of nine times.
+- UCLA and its opponents have gone over the current 57.5-point total in six of nine games this season.

-- The combined points per game average of the two teams, 51.3, is 5.7 points fewer than Saturday's over/under.
+- The 53.9 combined points per game that these two squads have allowed this season are 3.6 fewer than the 57.5 over/under in this contest.

-- This contest's over/under is 3.1 points above the 53.9 these two squads combine to allow per game this season.

-- Bruins games this season feature an average total of 61.7 points, a number 4.7 points higher than Saturday's over/under.

 UCLA Stats and Trends